syzwina/quartz/content/notes/books/How To Make Friends With The Dark.md

 > [!QUOTE] Lala
 >
-> Grief is a processyour body and mind have to go through, Tiger.
+> Grief is a process your body and mind have to go through, Tiger.
 There isn't a cure.

 > [!QUOTE] Tiger